mearleycf/gitsmartcommit/README.md

 3. Create meaningful commits with your chosen commit message style:
    - conventional: Uses conventional commit format (feat, fix, docs, etc.)
    - simple: Uses a simpler, more readable format
+4. Log all operations to the console and optionally to a file
-4. Optionally push changes to remote (with --auto-push flag)
+5. Optionally push changes to remote (with --auto-push flag)

 ## Development